20 Best Instagram Spots in Venice, Italy for Photography (With a Map)

 Piazza San Marco is easily one of the most iconic Instagram spots in Venice, Italy, and yes, it lives up to the hype.
 The square is massive, framed by buildings with stunning arches, and St. Mark’s Basilica and the Campanile anchoring the space.
 The history here goes back centuries when this was the political and religious heart of the Republic of Venice.

-When we went at sunrise, it felt calm and I really enjoyed the peaceful nature of it.
-Later in the day, it turns into a sea of people, which can be overwhelming.
+When we went at sunrise, it was calm and I really enjoyed the peaceful nature of it.
+Later in the day, it turns into a sea of people, which can be overwhelming if you don’t like crowds.
 As far as Venice photo spots go, this one requires strategy and an early alarm clock…good luck!

 Google Maps Location: Here